GeorgeHarland/screeps-scripts/README.md

 You compete against many other players for resources.

 My code is fairly basic right now.
 I'm avoiding tutorials and guides until I've explored most of the game mechanics myself.

+The code is messy while I race to a decent base generation setup.
+After that, I'll refactor properly.